Medical Billing Specialist

-For people whose friends are numbers, who want to understand insurance, who are analytical and good negotiators, this Medical Billing Specialist program is for you.
-If you are detail oriented and want to work in the health care field but don’t like to deal with blood, this Medical Billing Specialist program is for you.
+For people whose friends are numbers, who want to understand insurance, who are analytical and good negotiators, this Medical Billing Specialist diploma program is for you.
+If you are detail oriented and want to work in the health care field but don’t like to deal with blood, this Medical Billing Specialist diploma program is for you.
 You will still work on clinical cases, but they will be on paper.
 And you get to learn about all the reforms happening in health insurance.

-The Medical Billing Specialist program prepares billing and coding students to obtain entry-level employment specializing in medical related billing and coding in hospitals, medical insurance companies, and physicians’ offices.
+The Medical Billing Specialist diploma program prepares billing and coding students to obtain entry-level employment specializing in medical related billing and coding in hospitals, medical insurance companies, and physicians’ offices.
 The Medical Billing Specialist diploma program utilizes a current software product for managing medical practices.

 Topics covered include billing and coding, accounts receivable, insurance billing, patient statements, encounter forms, appointment scheduling, procedure history, payment posting, diagnosis history, hospital rounds record keeping, and referring doctor information.